'Police are here to help those who are or who feel vulnerable, to keep people safe'

-Moygashel bonfire ‘refugee boat’ effigy being investigated by police as a hate crime
+Moygashel bonfire ‘refugee boat’ effigy being investigated by police as a hate incident

 There has been angry condemnation of the imagery which recently appeared at the site.